Talibabtou/nextjs_counter_todolist_exercice/EXERCISE_GUIDE.md

-# 🎯 Exercise Step-by-Step Guide
+# 🎯 Frontend Learning Exercise - Step by Step Guide

-This guide will walk you through completing the frontend learning exercise.
-Follow each step carefully and test your implementation before moving to the next step.
+Welcome to the **Frontend Learning Exercise**!
+This guide will walk you through building a complete React application with Next.js, Redux Toolkit, and Tailwind CSS from scratch.

 ## 🚀 Getting Started